 The red Beaujolais is mostly unmixed from the classic Beaujolai dove Gamay won, whose specialty is the white pulp (the full name is Gamay Noir à Jus Blanc).
-Nowhere else does this strain matter.
+Nowhere else does this strain mean anything.
 Their share of the vineyards is 99%.
 This extreme monoculture arose after the Phylloxera disaster, Cover the tiny rest Aligoté.
 Chardonnay.
-Pinot gris and Melon de Bourgogne for white wine, but also up to a maximum of 15% for red wine and Rose allowed are.
-The Pinot Noir up to 15% could be added to red wine by 2015.
+Pinot gris and Melon de Bourgogne for the white wine, but also up to a maximum of 15% for red wine and Rose allowed are.
+The Pinot Noir up to 15% was allowed to be added to the red wine by 2015.
 Beaujolais Blanc and Rosé are almost unknown outside the area and play no role.
 The red Beaujolais must be dry and are usually soft or slightly tannic, fresh and aromatic.

 The multi-level quality pyramid is based on that used throughout the region Burgundy classification for layers or wines.
 Instead of four, there are only three levels, which means there are no grands crus:

 Beaujolais : The simple appellation is basically open to all winegrowers, but is mostly only used in the southern half on around 10,000 hectares of vineyards.
-In this there is a clayey limestone soil with sandstone.
+There is a clayey limestone floor with sandstone.
 The wines pressed here are significantly lighter than in the north and do not match their quality.
-At least 10% alcohol by volume is required.
+At least 10% vol alcohol content is required.
 The main producers are large cooperatives such as Cave Beaujolaise du Bois-d'Oingt, Cave Cooperative Beaujolaise de St-Verand and Les Vignerons de la Cave Bully.
-The Beaujolais Supérieur appellation applies to wines with an alcohol content of 10.5% (hardly used).
+The Beaujolais Supérieur appellation applies to wines with 10.5% alcohol by volume (hardly used).

 Beaujolais Crus : Ten municipalities in the northern area have cru status, which, in contrast to the other appellations, only applies to red wines.
 Their vineyards cover around 7,000 hectares.
 These wines in particular have made the name Beaujolais famous.
-At first glance, many are not even recognizable as Beaujolais, as the label often only shows the community.
+At first glance, many are not even recognizable as Beaujolais, since often only the community appears on the label.
 Also Flurnamen and layers can be added.
 The communities are Brouilly.
 Chénas.
 Chiroubles.
 Côte-de-Brouilly.
 Fleurie.
 Juliénas.
 Morgon.
 Moulin-à-Vent.
-Régnié and Saint-Amour, The wines from Crus Chénas, Morgon and Moulin-à-Vent are considered the best.
-Nine crus (except Régnié) may also be used as wines from Gamay Bourgogne market.
+Régnié and Saint-Amour, The wines of the Crus Chénas, Morgon and Moulin-à-Vent are considered the best.
+Nine crus (except Régnié) wines from Gamay are also allowed Bourgogne market.
 Everywhere else in Beaujolais this is only withheld from the (little) produced wines from Chardonnay or Pinot Noir.